Friday, April 8, 2016

 The brilliance of this film is how it combines the cast of “X-Men First Class” with the cast from the original X-Men trilogy.
 It’s the most crowded ensemble cast of any X-Men film, yet every character new and old is given just the right amount of attention and focus.
 Wolverine is thankfully a star again, making this Hugh Jackman’s seventh portrayal of the character, but Professor X and Mystique are the ones with the main story arc's that really mater.
 James McAvoy delivers arguably the most powerful performance as the tortured young Professor X, which is also a great contrast to the more optimistic Professor X of the future played once again by sir Patrick Stewart.
 It’s a great crossover, and a real treat to see so many familiar faces in a film with the new cast.

-It’s also great to see Ellen Page return in the role of Shadowcat, she was one of the best additions to “X-Men 3: The Last Stand” and her performance has only gotten better.
+It’s also great to see Ellen Page return in the role of Shadowcat, as she was one of the best additions to “X-Men 3: The Last Stand”, and her performance has only gotten better.
 Jennifer Lawrence really shines in her role as Mystique, and this time they really nail the character.
 In fact, I think it’s the best written portrayal of her character in any of the films thus far.
 Another highlight is seeing Ian Mckellen reprise his signature role as the Magneto of the future, who’s had a full reformation Joining the X-Men, while the Magneto of the past played by Michael Fassbender is far more sinister, and a dominate threat.

 It’s also a big treat for us X-Men fans to finally see the Sentinels in a live action movie.
 They were always the teams most lethal foes, and for the most part they looked really cool in the film.
-The Sentinels of the past were hand built machines that were on set with the actors, making them some of the best looking props to be featured in a Sci-Fi film.
+The Sentinels of the past were hand-built machines that were on set with the actors, making them some of the best looking props to be featured in a Sci-Fi film.
 Unfortunately, the Sentinels of the future are all CGI and they just didn’t look as cool.
 Sometimes it’s just better to have something real in front of the camera as opposed to a digital effect, but regardless it gives the Sentinels a nice variety, and their still awesome whenever there on screen.

 In the film, the Sentinels are created by a doctor named Bolivar Trask, who’s arguably one of the best human villains of the series.
 He doesn’t blindly hate mutants, in fact he admires them, but he also knows how dangerous they can be, and sees them as an opportunity to unite all human kind in a new era of peace.
 He’s played by Peter Dinklage, who gives a restrained, yet captivating performance.
-Director Bryan Singer is a big fan of the “Game of Thrones” TV series and wanted Peter Dinklage in the role, just on the grounds of his iconic portrayal of the character Tyrion Lannister from that series.
+Director Bryan Singer was a big fan of the “Game of Thrones” TV series and wanted Peter Dinklage in the role, just on the grounds of his iconic portrayal of the character Tyrion Lannister from that series.
 It should also be noted that Wolverines arch human nemesis William Stryker is featured as a minor reoccurring villain in the film, this time played by Josh Helman.
 It seems kind of random at first, but there is a great scene in which he encounters Wolverine for the first time, which triggers Wolves memories of what Stryker will eventually do to him in both “X-Men Origins Wolverine” and “X2: X-Men United”.

 The character Havok from “X-Men First Class” makes a cameo, and there’s even a brief appearance from the mutant Toad, who was a villain in the first “X-Men” movie.
 Now let’s talk about my favorite of the characters by far, the supper fast moving Quicksilver who’s simply made of awesome!
 He’s fast talking, full of charisma and has one of the best action scenes in the whole film.
 Sense he can move fast, the rest of the world seems to be going in slow motion, which is used to great effect in a scene where he rescues our hero’s from a security team that’s opening fire on them.